Invariant measures for horospherical actions and Anosov groups: Introduction

 In the rest of the introduction, we let $\Gamma <G$ be an Anosov subgroup.
 By a Patterson-Sullivan measure on $\La$, we mean a $(\Gamma, \psi)$-Patterson-Sullivan measure on $\La$ for some $\psi\in \fa^*$.
 We show: \begin{thm} The map $\psi\mapsto \nu_\psi$ is a homeomorphism between $\dg$ and the space of all Patterson-Sullivan measures on $\La$.
-Moreover, Patterson-Sullivan measures are pairwise mutually singular. \end{thm}
+Moreover, Patterson-Sullivan measures are pairwise mutually singular. \end{thm} When $\G$ is the fundamental group of a closed negatively curved manifold, the above theorem also follows from \cite{Led2}.

 We also denote by $ \nu_\psi$ the $M$-invariant lift of $\nu_\psi$ on $\cal F\simeq K/M$ to $K$ by abuse of notation.
 The Burger-Roblin measure $m^{\BR}_\psi$ on $\Gamma\ba G$ is induced from the following $\Gamma$-invariant measure $\tilde m^{\BR}_\psi$ on $G$: for $g=k(\exp b) n\in KAN$, \be d\tilde m^{\BR}_\psi (g)=e^{\psi (b)} dn \,db\, d\nu_\psi (k) \ee where $dn$ and $db$ are Lebesgue measures on $N$ and $\fa$ respectively.